PierrunoYT/gemini-youtube-analyzer/README.md

 2. When prompted, enter the URL of the YouTube video you want to summarize.

-3. The tool will extract frames, process them, and generate a summary of the video content.
+3. The tool will download the video, extract the audio, analyze the content, and generate a summary.

-4. The summary will be saved to a markdown file in the same directory as the script.
+4. The summary will be displayed in the console.

 ## How It Works

-1. The tool downloads the video using the provided URL.
+1. The tool uses the YouTube API to fetch video details and thumbnail.
-2. It extracts a specified number of frames (default is 5) from the video.
+2. It downloads the video's audio using yt-dlp.
-3. The frames are converted to base64 format.
+3. The thumbnail image and audio file are uploaded to the Google Gemini API.
-4. The Groq API is called with the frame data to analyze the content.
+4. The Gemini AI model analyzes both the visual and audio content.
-5. A summary is generated based on the AI's analysis of the key frames.
+5. A comprehensive summary is generated based on the AI's analysis.
-6. The summary is saved to a markdown file with a timestamp in the filename.

-## Configuration

-You can adjust the number of frames extracted by modifying the `num_frames` parameter when initializing the `VideoSummarizer` class.

 ## Troubleshooting

-- If you encounter an "OPENROUTER_API_KEY environment variable is not set" error, make sure you've correctly set up your API key as described in the installation steps.
+- If you encounter API key errors, make sure you've correctly set up your YouTube and Gemini API keys as described in the installation steps.
-- Ensure you have a stable internet connection for downloading videos and accessing the Groq API.
+- Ensure you have a stable internet connection for downloading videos and accessing the APIs.

 ## Contributing